webino/WebinoDraw/README.md

   Following steps are necessary to get this module working (considering a zf2-skeleton or very similar application).

+  1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development.
-  1. Run: `php composer.phar require webino/webino-draw:1.*`
+  2. Run: `php composer.phar require webino/webino-draw:1.*`
-  2. Add `WebinoDraw` to the enabled modules list.
+  3. Add `WebinoDraw` to the enabled modules list.

+## Requirements

+  - XHTML(5) doctype.

 ## QuickStart